 Vatican City had no Jewish population.
 Due to its function as the centre of the Catholic Church and through its network of nunciatures and Church hierarchies throughout Europe, the Vatican gained information from and influenced events in both the fields of international relations as well as the internal affairs of many states and territories, at times touching upon matters related to the Holocaust.

 The Vatican Secret Archives are the central repository of Vatican City.
 Today, permission is granted to consult the documents in the archives up until the end of the papacy of Pius XI (1922-1939).
-Some of the departments of the Holy See also maintain separate archives.
+Some departments of the Holy See also maintain separate archives.

 EHRI Research (Summary)